-\textbf{Template Rephrasing.} To further increase the prompt variation during the fuzzing, we leverage a self-instruction technique \cite{selfinstruct} and task an LLM (the ``Rephrase Model" in Figure \ref{overview}, left box) with rephrasing our manually designed template into new variants of different text styles.
-This is done using a rephrase prompt presented \hyperlink{rephrase_prompt}{below}.
+To further increase the prompt variation during the fuzzing, we leverage a self-instruction technique \cite{selfinstruct} and task an LLM (the ``Paraphrasing Model" in Figure \ref{overview}, left box) with rephrasing our manually designed template into new variants of different text styles.
+Following \cite{deng2023jailbreaker}, we choose ChatGPT\cite{chatgpt} as our paraphrasing model due to its advanced sentence generation capabilities and its proficiency in rephrasing content.
+The paraphrasing process is done by using a rephrase prompt presented \hyperlink{paraphrasing_prompt}{below}.
 Afterward, $t$ becomes a subset of $\mathcal{T}=\bigcup_{i=1}^{n} t_i$ and has multiple elementary templates belonging to the same jailbreak class.